Materials Recovery Facility

 Organic Resource Recovery Facility

 The Organic Resource Recovery Facility at Cairncross was established in 2001 to process organic waste into high quality compost.
-It annually processes over 20,000 tonnes of organic material each year into rich, nutrient filled compost.
+It annually processes almost 30,000 tonnes of organic material each year into rich, nutrient filled compost.
 Material from your green food and garden organics bin is transported to the ORRF, where it is mulched with other bulk green organics.
 This is shredded and mixed with bio-solids from Council’s Sewage Treatment Plant.
 It is then placed in climate controlled tunnels to hasten the decomposition process.
 Air is forced into the material at the base of the tunnel and recycled water is added via sprays at the top of the tunnel.
 All exhaust air from the composting tunnels is passed through a bio-filter to remove odours and particulates.
 The compost is removed after about four weeks and placed in the open air to dry out.

 Please note: Some packaging materials may say that they are biodegradable or compostable and can be added to your organics green bin.
 Whether these products can be processed within our region depends on the capabilities of our Organic Resource Recovery Facility and the time taken to process organic materials.
 Please enquire with Council before adding any packaging materials to your green organics bin.